Four Basics of a Financial Plan

 Spring isn’t just a time for smelling the flowers, with income tax season just behind us and property taxes on the horizon, it’s also a time when many of us have to face up to truth about our financial situation.
 If you’re like most Canadians, chances are you’ve had your share of sleepless nights worrying about debt or other financialproblems.
 According to the Financial Planning Standards Council (FPSC), a large number of Canadians have identified personal finances as one of the major sources of stress in their life.
-It’s no wonder; the news is filled with stories about rising household debt levels, the dismal savings rate and gloomy odds for a happy, healthy and financially secure retirement.
+It’s no wonder; the news is filled with stories about rising household debt levels, the dismal savings rate, and gloomy odds for a happy, healthy, and financially secure retirement.
+There are some key considerations to make if you are ready to retire that can help to ensure the transition to retired life will allow for financial security and ultimately an emotionally healthy retirement.

 A view of the big picture: Your financial well-being isn’t just about investments, it’s about many aspects of your life…saving for a home, protecting your family with insurance, planning for the unexpected, structuring debt properly and making sure you have enough left over for the fun and relaxation you deserve.
 Start by creating a financial statement that shows everything you own and everything you owe, so you can get a clear picture of your net worth.